taffycurate/taffycurate/README.md

 <p align="center">
   <b>Taffy</b> is a modern video assistant that turns scattered video links into a neat archive.<br>
-  Add your favorite content from YouTube (and from other platforms in future), organize them with <b>#tags</b>, and build your own video world.
+  Add your favourite content from YouTube (and from other platforms in future), organise them with <b>#tags</b>, and build your own video world.
 </p>

 </div>